An amateur comedienne, Liz loves humor and practical jokes, including funny songs. All hail April 1st & Oct. 31st! ;-)

-The Odd, the Strange, and the Outright Weird Holidays You Might See on the Calendar
+The Odd, Strange, and the Outright Weird Holidays You Might See on the Calendar

 There are holidays aplenty all throughout the year.
 Of course, most of us have never heard of any of them.
-The standard calendar lists only official holidays: you know--those days you don't have to go to work, and you get to sleep in.
+The standard calendar lists only official holidays: you know—those days you don't have to go to work and get to sleep in.

 While January boasts no official holiday celebrations past New Year’s Day itself here in the USA, the entire month is, in a way, a celebration in its own right: down time after the frenetic pace of the Fall and Winter holidays.

 - January 3rd: Festival of Sleep Day.
 I guess if you’re still hung over from New Year partying, this makes some sense

 - January 6th: Bean Day.
 I have no clue; you’re supposed to eat beans, perhaps?

 - January 8th: Bubble Bath Day.
 Okay…does that include candles and champagne?